-The betting rules for horse racing can get quite complicated and long.
-The majority you will never really encounter but there are a couple that you should be aware of that get applied quite frequently.
+The betting rules for horse racing can get quite long and complicated.
+The majority you will never really encounter but there are a couple that you should be aware of that are applied frequently.

 Rule 4 Deductions

-The main one that get’s used a lot is ‘Rule 4’.
-The top and bottom of this is to protect bookmakers when betting on races.
-It allows the bookmaker to alter the odds of the horse should their be a significant omission from that race.
+The main one that gets used a lot is ‘Rule 4’.
+The top and bottom of this is that it protects bookmaker and allows them to alter the odds of the horse should there be a significant omission from that race.

 As an example, let’s say you backed the second favourite in a race at odds of 5.00 with the favourite going off as a ‘dead cert’ at odds of 2.00.
-At the last minute this horse pulls out for whatever reason and now all of a sudden you have the favourite in a race at odds of 5.00.
-Except, this isn’t exactly fair on the bookmaker who sets their prices based on all horses in the race.
+At the last minute, this dead cert horse pulls out for whatever reason and now all of a sudden you have the favourite in a race at odds of 5.00.
+This isn’t exactly fair on the bookmaker who sets their prices based on all horses in the race.
 The true value for that horse to now win would be around 2.00.

-Rule 4 allows bookmakers to make these adjustments and basically protect their backs when laying odds.
-The adjustments are set in stone and you can find these in our main rule 4 article.
-Depending on the price of the omitted horse and the horse you backed, will in turn give you the ‘true’ price of your now bet.
+Rule 4 allows bookmakers to make these adjustments and basically protect themselves when laying odds.
+The adjustments are set in stone and you can find these in our main Rule 4 article.

-Flat racing is a type of race that is run over a flat track, without any hurdles of jumps involved.
-The distance for each race can vary between 2 furlongs and 3 miles, with the main test being on the horses stamina and ability.
-Whilst the horse wont have to jump over any hurdles, the skill for this type of racing is often down to timing, in terms of knowing when to sprint for the finish in an attempt to win the race.
+Flat racing is a type of race that is run over a flat track, without any hurdles or jumps involved.
+The distance for each race can vary between 2 furlongs and 3 miles, with the main test being the horse’s stamina and ability.
+Whilst the horse won’t have to jump over any hurdles, the skill for this type of racing is often down to timing, in terms of knowing when to hold back to keep some gas in the tank and when to sprint for the finish in an attempt to win the race.

-The official racing season for the flat starts in early April and will run through to November.
-But, flat racing actually takes part all year round and they do include a winter flat racing season that starts from November and runs through until the end of March, although the calibre of races in this period is much lower than that of the summer months.
+The official racing season for the flat starts in early April and will run through to November, but flat racing actually takes place all year round and includes a winter flat racing season that starts in November and runs through until the end of March.
+However, the calibre of races in this period is much lower than that of the summer months.

 Some of the most iconic flat races included the 2,000 Guineas, 1,000 Guineas, Epsom Oaks, Epsom Derby and the St Leger Stakes.

-Jump racing, or National Hunt Racing as it’s officially known, is horse racing that includes hurdles or obstacles that horses must navigate themselves over.
+Jump racing, or National Hunt Racing as it’s officially known, is horse racing that includes hurdles or obstacles that horses must navigate.
 These hurdles can range from fences to water jumps and are generally designed to be a tough test for the horses.
-The key to a successful jump horse is the ability to clear fences confidently and then have the stamina to stay in races, compared to the flat which is much more about speed and timing.
+The key to a successful jump horse is the ability to clear fences confidently and then have the stamina to stay in the race during the straights.